jrief/django-shop-wishlists/README.rst

 add the product to the wishlist.
 If variations have been defined for this product, these are also stored in the wishlist.

-The context of your products detail view contains a boolean variable, `product_on_active_wishlist` which is true if the product is already on the active wishlist.
+The context of your products detail view contains an additional boolean variable, 'product_on_active_wishlist' which is true if the product is already on the active wishlist.
 This is a convenience to inform the customer, if he already added the product to the wishlist.